Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics

 The second condition is a nonlinearization of the celebrated Onsager's reciprocal relation \cite{Onsager-31-1, Onsager-31-2}, which ensures that the states far away from equilibrium tend to equilibrium in the long time.

-Now it is easy to see that, for a large group of $F(y)$ in (\ref{g-pde}) which meet the two requirements of CDF, $-\varphi^{ss}$ turns to be the desired entropy function, which will be address in detail in the next section.
-And its time evolution is given through the following balance equation
+Now it is easy to see that, for $F[z(x,t)]$ in (\ref{g-pde}) which meet the two requirements of CDF, $-\varphi^{ss}$ turns to be the desired entropy function.
+And its corresponding time evolution is given through the following balance equation